Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Introduction

-In light of this, we introduce ContextSim, a framework that generates contextualized user behavior and produces faithful interaction trajectories through explicit thought synthesis.
-Rather than simulating isolated browsing sessions, ContextSim generates realistic daily schedules for each agent, including activities, locations, goals, and budgets.
-In detail, we simulate a rich contextual signal that shapes when/where/why an agent ``browses'' the RS.
-To align users with their historical preferences, agents engage in explicit thought modeling: they articulate why a chosen action aligns with their persona, preferences, and situational context.
-Thought synthesis is done at the action and trajectory level via two auxiliary tasks.
-This ensures internal coherence and belief emergence.
-Finally, agents interact with the recommender system according to the policy informed by their persona and memory modules, providing fine-grained interaction trajectories that support reliable RS evaluation and metric estimation in realistic, context-aware settings.
+In light of this, we introduce ContextSim, a framework that simulates contextualized user behavior and produces faithful interaction trajectories through explicit thought synthesis.
+Rather than modeling isolated browsing sessions, ContextSim generates daily schedules for each agent, specifying activities, locations, goals, and budgets that shape when, where, and why agents engage with the recommender system.
+To align users with historical preferences, agents engage in explicit thought modeling: they articulate why a chosen action aligns with their persona, preferences, and situational context.
+Thought synthesis is performed at both the action and trajectory level via two auxiliary tasks, ensuring internal coherence and belief emergence.
+Agents then interact with the recommender system following the resulting policy conditioned on their persona and memory modules.
+This produces fine-grained interaction trajectories that enable reliable RS evaluation and metric estimation under realistic, context-aware settings.